dionoid/koa-request/README.md

 npm install koa-request
 ```

-Require koa first, also it will only work on node v0.11.7 or newer.
+Require koa first and will only work on node v0.11.7 or newer.

 You must run node with --harmony flag (--harmony-generators works as well)